HomeBureaucracyAppointmentsAhead of elections, pro Khalistani sentiments flare up at Hanumangarh

 Recently, there had been a row between India and Canada over killing of a pro Khalistani Canadian citizen in Canada.

 The prime minister of Canada Justin Trudeau blamed India for the killing.
 This reignited sentiments of pro Khalistani groups across the globe and lot of anti India statements surfaced.
-The government reacted strongly against Canadian stand, asked Canada to reduce their embassy strength in the country.
+The reacted strongly against Canadian stand, asked Canada to reduce their embassy strength in the country.

 Vivek Shukla